1250 E. Marshall Street

 “I have the privilege of being there with patients during some of the best moments of their lives, and I also help guide them through what can be extremely difficult and even tragic times,” Limmer says.
 “To be a trusted partner in a patient’s reproductive journey is incredibly rewarding.”

 Limmer earned her medical degree from Harvard University Medical School and was administrative chief resident during her obstetrics and gynecology residency at Duke University Medical Center.
 She holds an undergraduate degree from Dartmouth College.
 She is a member of several professional societies, and is a fellow of the American Congress of Obstetricians and Gynecologists (ACOG).
+As a Menopause Society certified practitioner, Limmer is an expert in perimenopause and menopause.
+She works with her patients on creating a personalized treatment plan together.

 Being an OB-GYN involves close collaboration with other specialists, including anesthesiologists, radiologists, nutritionists and many others, she notes.
 “Every aspect of the patient care I provide is optimized by collaboration with others.
 I am a strong believer in multi-modal therapy for many conditions like pelvic pain, postpartum mood disorders and perimenopausal sleep disorders.
 Patients thrive when cared for by a team of professionals,” she says.
 “I enjoy helping them create their own unique team.”